Explore the stunning coastline between two of Australia's iconic cities – Sydney and Melbourne

 Meals: B (Superior)

-Return your hire car to the airport and board your onward, overnight flight.
+Return your hire car to the airport and board your onward, overnight flight, arriving home on day 15.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.